-What Treasury and Finance professionals need to know to be competitive in the Fourth Industrial Revolution of AI, machine learning, robotic process automation (RPA), and emerging tech.
+What Treasury and Finance professionals need to know about data science to be competitive in the Fourth Industrial Revolution of AI, machine learning, robotic process automation (RPA), and emerging tech.

 We have a need for smarter and faster decision making.
 It stands to reason, then, that more data would create more informed decisions.
 Big data and machine learning make this possible by analyzing a larger data-set across a longer time period, giving a better view of trends and other important analysis.
 Together, they are the what (data) and how (machine learning) of solving complex problems faster and smarter.